orels1/fast-reflection-placer/README.md

 ### Unity Package

-You can download the latest version of the generator [as a unitypackage here](https://github.com/orels1/fast-reflection-placer/releases)
+You can download the latest version of the tool [as a unitypackage here](https://github.com/orels1/fast-reflection-placer/releases)

 Having issues?
 [Hop by the discord](https://discord.gg/orels1)